Yihe-Harry/DSA3101-Group-Project/GrpB_models/b3_measuring_campaign_roi/README.md

 ## Intended Usage

 Users (Marketing analysts, bank management) could use this model to have their ROI values predicted.
-Banks could fill up the numerical features like click rate, impression, etc. with their targets.
+Users can fill up the numerical features like click rate, impression, etc. with their targets.
 They can also enter categorical features that contains their intended marketing strategy, like target customer segments and type of channels used.
 This way, the users are able to gauge if their targeted metrics and initial strategy can reap in a higher ROI.

 ## Possible solution